 After a sudden death of two friends, I began photographing the series ‘Half of the Room’ – making portraits of people, who experienced loss and trauma.
 These images became part of a site-specific installation within a largely deconstructed room, arranged to act as ‘windows’ of the room for the audience to look out while the subjects attempt to look back within.

-‘The Room’ also includes drawings, deconstructed and reassembled furniture pieces, soundscapes and text, all belonging to fictional characters from a multi-authored play.
-It is a play where all the roles, just like in the theater of the absurd, are lived and performed by one person.
-The written word and the visual elements of the installation are interlaced and often mimic each other.
-I don’t know if these stories are entirely true.
-Some of them I only know by hearsay.
-After a while, the details became obscure, and many questions remained unanswered.
-However, I think, I must retell them.
-They could perhaps, shed light on some things that are happening to some people.
+‘The Room’ also included drawings, deconstructed and reassembled furniture pieces, soundscapes and text, all belonging to fictional characters from a multi-authored play.
+It was a play where all the roles, just like in the theater of the absurd, were lived and performed by one person.
+The written word and the visual elements of the installation were interlaced and mimicked each other.

 This work received W. Lawrence Heisey Graduate Award for outstanding achievement in creative & scholarly work, and was supported by the Ontario Arts Council.